 6555 Burnet Road, Suite 400

-Barley Swine has long been one of Austin’s hot spots when it comes to great tasting food.
+Barley Swine has long been one of Central Texas’s hot spots when it comes to great tasting food.
 With a new location, Barley Swine’s owner Bryce Gilmore delivers the same great tasting food in a new atmosphere.
 The menu features exquisite ingredients from smoked goat and pork fat potatoes to shitake dumplings.
 Try the aged beef tartare or the fried quail for a sumptuous experience.
 Check out the owner’s sister restaurants: Odd Duck and Sour Duck Market for more tasty meals.

 3. Spicy Boys